WGN (AM): Chicago Cubs leave WGN

 On June 5, 2014, the Chicago Cubs announced that radio broadcasts of its games would move from WGN to WBBM for the 2015 season under a seven-year deal.
-The deal ends the team's 90-year association with WGN.
+The deal ended the team's 90-year association with WGN.

 On November 20, 2014, Chicago media blogger Robert Feder reported that WGN management planned to end operation of both WGWG-LP and internet station WGN.FM on December 31, 2014.
 Jonathan Brandmeier and Garry Meier were released and their programs canceled immediately, with repeat shows airing through the end of December.
 While Brandmeier was reportedly not under contract with Tribune Media at the time of his release, Meier's contract with Tribune continued through September 2015.

 On December 31, 2014, the WGN.FM website was redirected to the WGN Plus website, where Tribune offers various digital media content.
 WGWG-LP began an interim simulcast of WGN radio at 10 p.m. on December 31, 2014.
 The Chicago Tribune reported that the simulcast would continue through January 2015, after which Chicago-based Weigel Broadcasting was expected to assume operation of 87.7 FM; Weigel eventually began programming what is now WRME-LD on February 23, 2015.

-On October 5, 2016, Jimmy DeCastro announced he was planning to leave WGN Radio at the end of the month.
+On October 5, 2016, Jimmy DeCastro announced he was planning to leave WGN at the end of the month.
 He told Robert Feder "I've done everything I can to respect and build on the legacy of this amazing place, and I believe I accomplished everything I set out to do."
-At the time of his leaving he had spent 31/2 years serving as the President and General Manager of WGN Radio.
-His last day at WGN Radio was October 31.
+At the time of his leaving he had spent 31/2 years serving as the President and general manager of WGN.
+His last day at WGN was October 31.
 He said he plans to focus on The Content Factory, his Evanston-based national syndication and new media company, and to expand into the area of sports representation.
 Larry Wert has said he has not decided on naming a successor to DeCastro, so for now the sales and programming operations will report directly to Wert.

 On July 25, 2017, it was reported that WGN would leave Tribune Tower in 2018 and relocate to a new studio and office across the Chicago River.
 The station began using its new studios on Wacker Drive for news reports in May 2018, with the final show originating from Tribune Tower on June 18, 2018.

 Chicago White Sox broadcasts

 On February 14, 2018, WGN was named the new flagship station of the Chicago White Sox, who were left without a station after Cumulus Media voided their contract to air on WLS as part of their Chapter 11 bankruptcy filing.
-The agreement is for three years.
+The agreement was for three years, and the team moved to WMVP in the 2022 season.